Marguerite Kuczynski

-Life
+Biography

-Marguerite Steinfeld was born in 1904 Bischheim, a small town just to the north of Strasbourg, and at that time part of the German empire.
+Marguerite Steinfeld was born in 1904 in Bischheim, a small town just to the north of Strasbourg, and at that time part of the German Empire.
 When she was 14, the entire region was transferred to France following Germany's defeat in World War I. Steinfeld trained initially to work as a teacher.
-By 1920 she was studying at the Brookings School in Washington DC, where an early influence was the eminent statistician Ethelbert Stewart.
+By 1920 she was studying at the Brookings Institution in Washington, D.C., where an early influence was the eminent statistician Ethelbert Stewart.
 While there, she got to know fellow German Jürgen Kuczynski, who was doing post-graduate work.
 They subsequently worked together and on 18 September 1928 they were married.
 In 1927 Steinfeld had taken a position as a research assistant at the recently established National Bureau of Economic Research, in New York City.
 In the summer of 1929, the young couple returned to Europe and settled in Berlin.

-In January 1933 the NSDAP (Nazi party) took power and lost little time in setting up a one-party state in Germany.
-Membership of political parties (other than of the Nazi Party) became illegal, and the ban on political parties was enforced with particular effect in respect of (former) Communist Party members.
-During the next few years, the Nazi party increasingly expressed the strident anti-Semitism which had been featured in Nazi rhetoric during that party's years in opposition.
+In January 1933 the Nazi Party took power and lost little time in setting up a one-party state in Germany.
+Membership of political parties (other than of the Nazi Party) became illegal, and the ban on political parties was enforced with particular effect in respect of (former) Communist Party of Germany members.
+During the next few years, the Nazi Party increasingly expressed the strident anti-Semitism which had been featured in Nazi rhetoric during that party's years in opposition.
 During 1933 the Nazis arrested and imprisoned many German communists; others left the country to avoid the same fate.
-Sources indicate that as early as February/March 1933, the Kuczynskis discussed following other family members into emigration, but at this point they decided to stay in Germany and participate in anti-fascist resistance.
+Sources indicate that as early as February–March 1933, the Kuczynskis discussed following other family members into emigration, but at this point they decided to stay in Germany and participate in anti-fascist resistance.
 Eventually, in January 1936, emigration could be put off no longer, however, and the couple moved to England.

-In England the two of them continued their work as left-wing economists while also engaging in anti-Fascist work, some of it legal: some not.
+In England the two of them continued their work as left-wing economists while also engaging in anti-fascist activities, some of it legal: some not.
 Marguerite published a number of articles on the labour market, wages and the position of workers, sometimes in collaboration with her husband.
-She also participated in anti-fascist immigrant organisations and, later in the decade, established a library for the English branch of the Free German League of Culture (Freier Deutscher Kulturbund).
+She also participated in anti-fascist immigrant organisations and, later in the decade, established a library for the English branch of the Free German League of Culture in Great Britain (Freier Deutscher Kulturbund).
 She directed the library until the couple returned to Berlin in 1946.
 Up until 1942, she worked as secretary to the War Committee of German Woman Refugees (Kriegshilfskomitees deutscher Flüchtlingsfrauen).
 In 1943 she was elected to the executive committee of the Women's Co-operative Guild.
-She gave lectures on the theme of Women's Resistance in Nazi Germany, and contributed an essay to a compilation-publication entitled "Women under the Swastika".
+She gave lectures on the theme of women's resistance in Nazi Germany, and contributed an essay to a compilation-publication entitled "Women under the Swastika".
 She also organised numerous support actions and assisted with the visa applications of German refugees persecuted for reasons of politics or race.